Editing a Test Case Overview

 Functionize uses a tiered maintenance system* for automated tests to:

 - Reduce the amount of time spent on maintaining test cases

 There are multiple methods for editing test cases within the Functionize platform:

 - Local Edit

 These can be used independently or in conjunction depending on the complexity of the test case being maintained.

-The Attribute Editor allows you to edit attributes of previously created elements within the test.
-This is a great way to modify simple things such as the expected text or value for a verification.
+The Test Detail page allows the user to add and delete actions, as well as edit settings, inputs, and attributes of all actions within the test.
+This is a great way to fine-tune the action or modify simple things such as the expected text or value for a verification.